 What the heck is this show about?

-Sit down with Tanner, Jared, an Alan for a couple of pints of good conversation, theories, and beer.
+Sit down with Tanner, Jared, and their guests for a couple of pints of good conversation, theories, and beer.
 This show isn't for the faint of heart, or children.
 But neither is good beer.
 We can't promise you won't be offended, but we can promise good conversation and (hopefully) some good beer.